wethinkcode/bash-rag/README.md

 - It would be useful to add performance comparisons with other RAG methods.

 ###  Usage
-- Run `cd keyword-search && ./example.sh` to run the full, slow example.
+- Run `./setup-and-prompt.sh` to run the full, slow example.
-- `search.sh`
+- After that, run `prompt.sh "your user prompt"` to search, build the prompt and run the model.

-## Vector search example
+## Vector search with SQLite extensions
 ### Features
 - Matches similar meanings better than keyword search
 - No hosted database: uses embedding and vector search with only a SQLite extension